The Women’s Institute Announces Partnerships, Hands-On Projects to Support Female Refugees

 “There are logistics we need to work on.
 This semester is really about Diya coming and assessing what Sage can do.
 We are hoping by spring semester to have things in place.”

-The institute is cosponsoring author Reyna Grande’s visit to campus this fall.
-Grande’s memoir, The Distance Between Us, is about her experience moving to the United States from Mexico as a child and was selected as the Dean’s Summer Reading assignment for first-year students.
+The Institute cosponsored author Reyna Grande’s visit to campus this fall.
+Grande’s memoir, The Distance Between Us, shares her experience moving to the United States from Mexico as a child.
+It was selected as the Dean’s Summer Reading assignment for first-year students.